 -

-Disability placards (green) for organizations that transport people with disabilities are valid for four years.
+- Green placards issued to organizations are valid for four years.

 -